-A key Saxo Capital Australia feature is their customised orders offering.
+A key Saxo Bank feature is its customised orders offering.
 This provides forex traders with great control and near-zero asymmetric slippage occurring.
-This leads to real benefits on a large number of currency trades through the Saxo Australia forex trading platform.
+This leads to real benefits on a large number of currency trades through the Saxo forex trading platform.

 iii) Reduced Premature Stop-Outs

-Saxo triggers stop orders at the opposite end of a spreads to minimise forex traders from being stopped out early.
-This is set a neutral price via a large inter-bank venue.
+Saxo triggers stop orders at the opposite end of the spreads, to minimise forex traders from being stopped out early.
+This is set at a neutral price via a large inter-bank venue.
 Premature stop-outs are one of the most complained features of other forex brokers and a key positive found in this Saxo Capital Markets Australia review.

 iv) Client-centric approach